Kiryat Tiv'on: British Mandate

 The 1922 census of Palestine showed that Tub'un had 151 inhabitants, all Muslim.

 The area was acquired by the Jewish community as part of the Sursock Purchase.
 In 1925 a Zionist organisation purchased 30 feddans in Kiskis (present Alonim) and Tabaun (present Kiryat Tiv'on) from the Sursuk family of Beirut.
 At the time, there were 36 families living there.
 In the 1931 census Tabun had a population of 239, still all Muslim, in a total of 48 houses.
-From 1931-1935, a significant land controversy arose from competing claims by the Jewish Agency and Arab tenant farmers over the area, culminating in a violent clash between local Bedouins and Jewish watchmen in 1935.
+From 1931 to 1935, a significant land controversy arose from competing claims by the Jewish Agency and Arab tenant farmers over the area, culminating in a violent clash between local Bedouins and Jewish watchmen in 1935.

 In the 1945 statistics, al Tivon (Alonim) (previously Qusqus Taboun) had 370 Muslim and 320 Jewish inhabitants, with a total land area of 5,823 dunams.
 Of this, 141 dunams were used for plantations and irrigable land, 2,038 for cereals, while 3,644 dunams were classified as non-cultivable land.